FAQ

 What is a risk class and how is it determined?

-The EU AI Act distinguishes four risk levels (the app shows these labels in English).
-In NADOVO the risk class applies to the AI process (the use case), not to the AI system as a whole:
+The EU AI Act distinguishes four risk levels.
+In NADOVO the risk class applies to the AI process (the use case), not to the AI system as a whole.
+Hovering a risk-class badge shows the full designation with its article reference:

 How does NADOVO determine the risk level?
 Automatically — per process.
 From your entries (intended purpose and scope), NADOVO recognizes relevant terms and matches them against the official criteria of the EU AI Act regulation (Annex I and III).
 This immediately produces a classification suggestion — a quick, supporting starting point for your assessment.
 The expert decision stays with you: you review the suggestion and adjust it if needed.